d-me-tree/dotenv-utils/README.md

 # dotenv-utils

-A couple of simple shell utility scripts for loading/unloading `.env` files.
+A couple of simple bash utility scripts for loading/unloading `.env` files.

 ## Installation